-- Stub cills to ensure that they don't project over stone or chamfered brick cill features and look unsightly); - Window frames set back in the window opening fits with traditional window design; - Wet verges (dry verges with cloaking tiles have a low quality appearance and do not fit into the character of the District); - Brick or other traditional detailing to eaves and verges; - Porches, door canopies or surrounds made from timber and tiles (rather than glass-reinforced plastic porches, door canopies or surrounds); - Roofscape chimneys on both traditional and contemporary schemes can help to create locally recognisable and/or inspiring roofscapes.
+- Stub cills to ensure that they don't project over stone or chamfered brick cill features and look unsightly); - Window frames set back in the window opening - fits with traditional window design; - Wet verges (dry verges with cloaking tiles have a low quality appearance and do not fit into the character of the District); - Brick or other traditional detailing to eaves and verges; - Porches, door canopies or surrounds made from timber and tiles (rather than glass-reinforced plastic porches, door canopies or surrounds); - Roofscape chimneys on both traditional and contemporary schemes can help to create locally recognisable and/or inspiring roofscapes.
 Traditionally inspired developments should include chimneys that are authentic in their position on the roof, their scale, construction and detail.
-Functioning chimneys will be encouraged (e.g. open fires, flues for wood burners, sun tubes or for ventilation).